-The reframe.utility.sanity.all() function is responsible for combining the results of the individual subexpressions.
+The all function is responsible for combining the results of the individual subexpressions.
 It is essentially the Python built-in all() function, exposed as a sanity function, and requires that all the elements of the iterable it takes as an argument evaluate to True.
-As mentioned before, all the assert functions either return True on success or raise reframe.core.exceptions.SanityError.
+As mentioned before, all the assert functions either return True on success or raise SanityError.
 So, if everything goes smoothly, sn.all() will evaluate to True and sanity checking will succeed.